Greenheart/pagecrypt/README.md

-# PageCrypt - Password Protected HTML Pages
+# PageCrypt - Password Protected Single Page Applications and HTML files

-> A CLI to add client-side password-protection for HTML files
+> Easily add client-side password-protection to your Single Page Applications and HTML files.

 Inspired by [MaxLaumeister/PageCrypt](https://github.com/MaxLaumeister/PageCrypt).
-Thanks for sharing an excellent starting point to create this CLI!
+Thanks for sharing an excellent starting point to create this tool!

-## Usage
+## Get started

+There are 3 different ways to use `pagecrypt`:

-### CLI
+### 1. CLI

 Encrypt a single HTML-file with one command: